September Down Here Is Summer-Not Fall!

 This is true of all visitors to Florida.
 You leave your home airport on a cold, snowy day.
 As you land at your Florida destination, wherever it is, the Palm trees appear through the plane’s window, and everyone cheers!

-If you own some palms, see the chart above and referenced article for fertilizer information.
+If you own some palms, see the chart above and the referenced article for fertilizer information.

 What’s fall, like around here?
 In the north, we anticipated autumn for the coolness, the increased moisture, and the beautiful golden light, But we mentally steeled ourselves for the cold to come.